NBC's

 NBC's Tom Brokaw describes the debate as more civilized than the previous meeting between the candidates.

-"When it comes to foreign policy, these are very complex issues, and there are no shake-and-bake kinds of answers to them.
+big interests of the country are."When it comes to foreign policy, these are very complex issues, and there are no shake-and-bake kinds of answers to them.
 No one has talked, for example, about the European economy and the impact it's having on our domestic economy."

 David Gregory, moderator, 'Meet the Press'